Cuntz-Li algebras from a-adic numbers: Invariants and isomorphism results

-Moreover, since $\QQ(a,H)$ are Kirchberg algebras in the UCT class, they are classifiable by K-theory.
+Moreover, since all $\BQ(a,H)$ are Kirchberg algebras in the UCT class, they are classifiable by $K$-theory.

-In future work we hope to be able to compute the K-theory of $\bar{\QQ}(a,H)$ using the following strategy.
-Since $C_0(\O)\rtimes N$ is stably isomorphic to the Bunce-Deddens algebra $C(\Delta)\rtimes\Z$, its K-theory is well-known, in fact
+In future work we hope to be able to compute the $K$-theory of $\BQ(a,H)$ using the following strategy: Since $C_0(\O)\rtimes N$ is stably isomorphic to the Bunce-Deddens algebra $C(\Delta)\rtimes\Z$, its $K$-theory is well-known, in fact

-As $H$ is a free abelian group, we can apply the Pimsner-Voiculescu six-term exact sequence by adding the action of one generator of $H$ at a time.
-For this to work out, we will need to apply Theorem~\ref{a-adic-duality} to compute the action of $H$ on the K-groups. \end{q}
+As $H$ is a free abelian group, we can apply the Pimsner-Voiculescu six-term exact sequence iteratively by adding the action of one generator of $H$ at a time.
+For this to work out, we will need to apply \thmref{a-adic-duality} and use homotopy arguments on the real dynamics to compute the action of $H$ on the $K$-groups (see also \cite[Remark~3.16]{CLintegral2}). \end{q}

+\begin{rem} It is possible to compute the topological $K$-theory (in terms of complex vector bundles) of the solenoids by applying \eqref{bunce-deddens}: